-Leading hyperscale data centres are demanding carbon-free electricity and contributing to its development.
-The global data centre operators have been at the forefront of large-scale renewable energy purchases and are now leading the way towards 24/7 carbon-free electricity use.
+Leading hyperscale data centres are seeking carbon-free electricity and contributing to its development.
+Global data centre operators have been at the forefront of large-scale renewable energy purchases and are now leading the way towards 24/7 carbon-free electricity use.
 That means purchasing enough local clean energy to match electricity demand every hour of every day.